Addressing type Ia supernova color variability with a linear spectral template: Cosmology results for PETS

-With light curve fitting results for PCA PETS we perform a cosmological parameter inference using \texttt{emcee} sampling package \cite{emcee}, with the log-likelihood described in equation~(\ref{eq:loglike}) and flat prior over all parameters.
-The marginalized contours and one-dimensional marginalized distributions for the cosmological parameters are shown in Fig.~\ref{fig:triangleplots}.
-The constraining power of our PCA PETS model is smaller than SALT2's but the marginalized one-dimensional distributions show good agreement inside the 95\% confidence region.
-The reduced $\chi^2$ for the best fit cosmology is 0.97 for PCA PETS while it is 1.012 for SALT2, considering the same subsample.

-Table~\ref{tab:lcdmtableresults} shows the MCMC results for $\Lambda$CDM model, here only including this subsample of type Ia supernova as cosmological probes.
-The $\Delta_M$ parameters are in agreement within the 95\% confidence region, but our PCA PETS model estimates a lower correction in distance due to host galaxy mass differences.
+With light curve fitting results for PCA-PETS we perform a cosmological parameter inference using \texttt{emcee} sampling package \cite{emcee}, with the log-likelihood described in equation~(\ref{eq:loglike}) and flat prior over all parameters.
+The marginalized contours and one-dimensional marginalized distributions for the main cosmological parameters are shown in Fig.~\ref{fig:triangleplots_pca}.
+The constraining power of our PCA-PETS model is smaller than SALT2's but the marginalized one-dimensional distributions show good agreement inside the 68\% confidence region.
+Table~\ref{tab:lcdmtableresults} shows the MCMC results for $\Lambda$CDM model, here only including this subsample of SNIa as cosmological probes.

-It is also worth to mention the slight correlation between the nuisance parameters seen in PCA PETS that is not observed in SALT2, as shows Fig.~\ref{fig:alpha_beta_corr_comp}.
-As the principal components are by definition uncorrelated, a pure linear expansion has uncorrelated components, different from SALT2.

 The intrinsic scatter, $\sigma_{\textrm{int}}$, is a term added in quadrature to the distance modulus uncertainty of each supernova and is meant to capture any behavior unaccounted by the model.
-PCA PETS returns a intrinsic scatter value 66\% higher than SALT2.
+PCA-PETS returns an intrinsic scatter value 63\% higher than SALT2.
+When adding a model covariance, this value is expected to decrease.

-In the top panel of Fig.~\ref{fig:HD_pca} we show the Hubble Diagram (HD) for our Pantheon subsample, corrected for intrinsic dispersion using PCA PETS.
-The black solid line is the theoretical distance modulus with parameters fixed at the best fit displayed in Table~\ref{tab:lcdmtableresults}, and the blue scatter points are drawn from equation~(\ref{eq:muexp}) at each supernova redshift, with statistical errors given by the square root of equation~(\ref{eq:sigma2exp}) with parameters fixed at their best fits.
-In the bottom panel we have the residues for this HD, here defined as $\mu_{\textrm{PETS}}-\mu_{th}$.
-A histogram of this residues show a mean of 0.006 mag, indicating no visible rigid translation of the distribution, what would indicate a bias or an uncounted systematic error.
-It also shows a dispersion of 0.19 mag and skewness of 0.21.
+The histogram of the HD residues has a mean of -0.002 mag, indicating no visible rigid translation of the distribution, which would indicate a bias or an uncounted systematic error.
+It also shows a dispersion of 0.20.
+On top of that, except for $x_1$ lower boundary, all fit parameters show normal dispersion around the null residue line (See Fig.~\ref{fig:HD_pca} and Fig.~\ref{fig:HD_residue_dependences_pca} in Appendix \ref{ap:pcacosm_cont}).

-In Fig.~\ref{fig:HD_residue_dependences} the HD residues dependence with redshift and fit parameters, $m_B^*$, $x_1$ and $x_ 2$, are displayed for PCA PETS model.
-Each gray scatter point in the background represents a Ia SN from the underlying subsample, the binning results shown in blue helps to clarify the subgroups behavior.
-All parameters show normal dispersion around the solid black line which represents null residue.
-For intermediate redshift however, we see a greater dispersion, that could be related to the higher concentration of data on this region.
-Overall, no parameter showed correlation with higher residues.